 - Make backlinks part of your content marketing strategy.

 - Submit your sitemap to each search engine.
+You can find many plugins that’ll help you create one.

 However, there are other considerations when optimizing your site if you specifically want to target users of Google alternatives.